zonglab/LCS-WGA-code/README.md

 localseqfilter.py  -- used for removing the variants in the sequence with significant portion of one type of nucleotide such as polyA, polyT, polyG or polyC

-tripletfilter3x.py -- used for estimating de novo mutations
+tripletfilter2x.py -- used for detection of de novo variants detected in two or more split data